 In short, Michigan is at the high end of the known U.S. scale for hunting participation, child abuse, and sexual assaults on children and the coincidence is no surprise.
 Michigan is the third state whose official hunting and child abuse statistics that ANIMALS 24-7 editor Merritt Clifton has examined by comparing hunting license sales and abuse convictions per 100,000 residents on a county-by-county basis, and the third in which rates of hunting participation appear to be as closely associated with crimes against children as the traditional predictors: low population density and low per capita income.

 The initial study, covering the 62 counties of New York state, found that in 21 of 22 direct comparisons between counties of almost identical population density, the county with the most hunters also had the most child molesting.
 Twenty-eight of the 32 New York counties with rates of child molesting above the state median also had more than the median rate of hunting.
-The complete data appeared in the March 1994 edition of ANIMAL PEOPLE.

 New York, Ohio, and Michigan together have 232 counties for which both hunting and crime statistics are available and 14% of all the hunters in the United States.